Stata Center: Description

 The MIT Museum maintains some historic displays on the ground floor of the Stata Center.
 A few selected larger relics of past hacks (student pranks) are now on semi-permanent display, including a "fire hose" drinking fountain, a giant slide rule, and full-size replicas of a cow and a police car that had been placed atop the Great Dome (though not at the same time).
 In the ground floor elevator lobby of the Dreyfoos Tower are located a large time capsule box plus informational panels describing MIT's historic Building 20, which the Stata Center has replaced.

 A large Digi-Comp II mechanical digital computer which operates with billiard balls is located in the ground floor elevator lobby of the Gates Tower.
 Also located there is Flow, a large multicolor art display created by Karl Sims (an MIT alumnus and MacArthur "genius"), which is activated by visitors' movements as detected by a Microsoft Kinect sensor.

 Major funding for the Stata Center was provided by Ray Stata (MIT class of 1957) and Maria Stata.
 Bill Gates donated US$20 million, causing MIT to name one tower the "Gates Building."
-Other major funders included Alexander W. Dreyfoos Jr. (MIT class of 1954), Charles Thomas "E.B."
-Pritchard Hintze (an MIT graduate, and of JD Edwards, now Oracle Corporation), Morris Chang of TSMC. and Michael Dertouzos.
+Other major funders included Alexander W. Dreyfoos Jr. (MIT class of 1954), CTP “Chuck” Hintze (an MIT graduate, and co-founder of JD Edwards, now Oracle Corporation), Morris Chang of TSMC, and Michael Dertouzos.